sohanasingh/mysite/content/authors/admin/_index.md

 - Visitors
 ---

-I am an innovative scientist with over five years' of experience in data generation, management and analytics.
+I am an innovative scientist with over five years' of experience in data generation, management and analysis and modelling.
 I get excited by cool visualizations and using data to tell compelling stories.
-I am currently an assistant scientist specializing in genetics and bioinformatics at the Oceanographic Research Institute in Durban, South Africa.
-I am part of a team at the forefront of an exciting new project developing DNA metabarcoding as a tool for surveying marine biodiversity from whole communities of zooplankton on the east coast of South Africa.
+I am currently a scientific programmer at the South African Sugarcane Research Institute.